 Mirella Klomp is a Protestant theologian specializing in Practical Theology, more specifically in Ritual Liturgical Studies.
-Coming from a Lutheran background, her research focus has been mostly on Ritual and Music, and has recently also come to include Food and Meals.
-She is fond of cross-disciplinairy research.
+Coming from a Lutheran background, her research focus has been mostly on Ritual and Music, and has recently also come to include Ritual, Food and Meals.
+She is fond of cross-disciplinary research.

 Mirella works as Assistant Professor of Practical Theology, and as Executive Manager of IRiLiS at the Protestant Theological University in Amsterdam.

 - public theology